I am Sarah Pflugradt, a registered dietitian, family nutrition expert, author, and educator.

 My hats: Mom, wife, proud Air Force vet, foodie.

 In 2004, I graduated from University of Missouri – Columbia with a BS in Nutritional Sciences.
 I had a difficult time with being strictly a “nutritionist”, which has never had a clear definition and I found that employers wanted credibility.
 That meant I needed an upgrade – to RD.
 I went back to school with a 2 year old and a 6 month old and entered the Dietetics Coordinated Program at Eastern Michigan University.
 I graduated in 2010 with a BS in Dietetics and took the RD exam shortly after.
 After I had my 3rd and final little bundle of joy, I decided to go back for more.
 I graduated with my Master’s degree in Food Science and Human Nutrition from Colorado State University in 2014.
-I am currently a PhD student in Health and Human Performance at Concordia University – Chicago.
-Wish me luck on this new challenge!
+I am currently a PhD candidate in Health and Human Performance at Concordia University – Chicago.

 My background is in clinical practice at two different hospitals and outpatient counseling in diabetes management, weight loss, healthful weight gain and general nutrition.
 I worked at WIC overseas and maintained a private practice.
 I have been writing and teaching education classes to children since 2013.
 I am a writer for LIVESTRONG.com and have been featured in Food and Nutrition Magazine, Military Kids Life Magazine, and Redbook.
 I have also been quoted as a nutrition expert in many online publications such as Prevention, Reader’s Digest, Men’s Health, and Weight Watchers.